jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 One decision you must make for the stage is whether you want the stage to be triggered automatically or manually.

 <a name="pipeline_automatic"></a>
-####Trigger stages to run
+####Stage triggers
 You can trigger builds and deployments every time that changes are delivered to a project's source control repository.
-In the **Stage Trigger** section of the **Input** tab, select the **Automatically execute jobs when a change is pushed to the repository** option.
+On the **Input** tab, in the **Stage Trigger** section, select the **Automatically execute jobs when a change is pushed to the repository** check box.

 If you do not want builds to occur every time a change is pushed to the repository, you can disable the capability.
-In the **Stage Trigger** section of the **Input** tab, select the **Only execute jobs when a user manually runs this stage** option.
+On the **Input** tab, in the **Stage Trigger** section, select the **Only execute jobs when a user manually runs this stage** check box.

 Then, you can request on demand builds and deployments from the build history page in one of two ways:
 * Drag a build to the box that is under a configured space.